- What is an eCommerce checkout flow?

-As a general rule of thumb of checkout design, do not make it mandatory for the users to open an account.
+As a general rule of thumb for checkout page design, do not make it mandatory for the users to open an account.
 You should always offer users the option of guest checkout.
-Once you have their email id, name, and contact information, you can always market them and then ask them to open an account on your app.
+Once you have their email id, name, and contact information, you can always market them and ask them to open an account on your app.

 If you think it is mandatory, have social media or email login.
 Never ask people to fill in long forms.

-This is the last stage of the ecommerce app design and a page where all the ecommerce mobile app development efforts boil down to.
-Here are some principles that we, as an ecommerce app development company follows at this stage.
+This is the last stage of the eCommerce app design and a page where all the mobile app development efforts boil down.
+Here are some checkout page best practices that we, as an eCommerce app development company, follows at this stage.

-- Ask for debit and credit card number at the end of the process
+- Ask for debit and credit card numbers at the end of the process

 - Make the payment form that looks like a virtual credit card